 In the 1940s, just after the end of World War II, Standard Brewing Company, under the leadership of John T. Feighan and George Creadon, son of founder Stephen Creadon, entered into a series of annual agreements to sponsor radio and TV broadcasts of Cleveland Indians baseball games.
 When the Indians won the World Series in 1948, Erin Brew beer went from being the favorite beer of Cleveland's Irish community to being one of the most loved beers in all of Cleveland.
 Responding to this increased demand, in 1950 the company built an extensive new bottling and canning facility just west of its earlier twentieth-century buildings on Train Avenue.
 Sadly, this would be the peak of Standard Brewing Company's successful operations in Cleveland.

 The decade of the 1950s marked the beginning of the end for Cleveland's brewing industry, as a changing consumer public and improved transportation facilities promoted the success of large national breweries at the expense of smaller local breweries.
 Standard Brewing Company was one of the last of Cleveland's independent breweries to succumb, selling its brewery facilities to the F & M Schaefer Brewing Company of New York in 1961.
-Three years after that, Schaefer sold the facilities to C. Schmidt & Sons Inc., a large Philadelphia brewery, which after a time stopped manufacturing Standard Brewing's popular beer.
-By 1973, Erin Brew beer was just a memory in Cleveland.
+Three years after that, Schaefer sold the facilities to C. Schmidt & Sons Inc., a large Philadelphia brewery.
+By the mid-1960s, Erin Brew was replaced by Standard Premium and soon the once most popular beer in Cleveland was just a memory.